 You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational thinking and good strategies.
 You may even trust that our sustainability problems could be addressed with a good balance of these abilities.

-At the same time, your choices in the questionnaire indicate that you feel most comfortable when you can think things through, following proven steps and organizing reality into priorities.
+At the same time, you feel most comfortable when you can think things through and follow proven steps, organizing reality into priorities.
 You enjoy order and dislike the uncertainty of chaotic situations.